-Wherever you find yourself along the gender & sexuality continuum, I am invested in supporting you as you build your connection with yourself and others, so you don’t have to chose between connection with yourself and connection with those you love.
+Wherever you are along the gender & sexuality continuum, I will support you in building your connection to yourself and others, so that you do not have to chose between being true to yourself or being accepted by others.

 I work with a diversity of clients who are:

 - Trans/ Gender Diverse (questioning, two-spirit, bigender, polygender, androgynous, ambiguous, agender, maverique, gendervague, genderqueer, genderfluid, non-binary, non- conforming, gender resistant/ce, two-spirit, etc.)